 The Santa Justa Lift is located in Rua de Santa Justa and connects upwards

 It is currently one of the rare exemplars of Cast-Iron Architecture in Lisbon.
-It stands out not only because it is a high tower, all in iron, implanted in the middle of the sober buildings of Pombaline Downtown, but also by the magnificent neo-Gothic revivalist style decoration.
+It stands out not only because it is a high tower, all in iron, implanted in the middle of the sober buildings of Pombaline Downtown, but also by the magnificent neo-Gothic revival style decoration.
 In addition to being a lift, it constitutes a viewpoint itself.

 This lift has lost its function some time ago.
 It’s true that it still connects Baixa to Carmo, but today only tourists frequent it, waiting in long queues to enter the beautiful cabins covered with wood and mirrors, in order to enjoy a privileged view over the historic centre of the city and the river on the top floor.